The Psychology of Cue Health Inc. Inc. (HLTH) Price Performance: Understanding Market Sentiment

 HLTH Stock Stochastic Average

-As of today, the raw stochastic average of Cue Health Inc. over the last 50 days is at 0.60%.
-This shows a declinee from the raw stochastic average of the previous 20 days, which was recorded at 2.31%.
-Further, the company’s Stochastic %K and %D values for the last 20 days were 2.66% and 3.20%, respectively.
+Cue Health Inc.’s raw stochastic average for the past 50 days is currently at 1.11%.
+This represents a fall from the raw stochastic average of the last 20 days, which was recorded at 2.52%.
+Additionally, the company’s Stochastic %K and %D values for the past 20 days were 1.79% and 3.77%, respectively.